Climate Data & Planning

 Climate Data & Reporting

-Seattle implements data-driven policies and programs designed to have the greatest impact in equitably reducing our city's Greenhouse Gas (GHG) emissions, which are gasses that are released into the atmosphere primarily as a result of human activities.
+Seattle implements data-driven policies and programs designed to reduce climate pollution, or Greenhouse Gas (GHG) emissions.
+GHG emissions are gasses released into the atmosphere primarily as a result of human activities that change our climate, leading to extreme heat, pollution, hazardous weather events, and more impacts.

 Seattle tracks, measures, and reports our GHG emissions across transportation, buildings, and waste sectors every two years.